 (a) A transfer on death instrument:

-formalities of a properly recordable inter vivos deed; and must be executed, witnessed, and acknowledged in substantial compliance with Section 45;
+formalities of a properly recordable inter vivos deed, but does not need to state consideration or the addresses of the beneficiaries; and (ii) must be executed, witnessed, and acknowledged in substantial compliance with Section 45;

 (2) must state that the transfer to the designated